resulsrky/resulsrky/README.md

 </p>

 🧠 About Me
-👨‍💼 CTO at NovaSafer Tech.
+👨‍💼 CTO at Roftcore Tech.
 Inc.

 🚀 Leading the Tech Department for SafeRoom, our flagship secure communication platform.